stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 Symbols
 =======

-At the moment, root nodes (e.g. `InvokeSchedules`, `KernelSchedules` and `Containers`) have a symbol table which contains the symbols used by their descendant nodes.
+At the moment, nodes that represent a scope (all `Schedules` and `Containers`) have a symbol table which contains the symbols used by their descendant nodes.

-The `new_symbol_name` method is provided to avoid name clashes when defining a new symbol in the symbol table.
+The `new_symbol` method is provided to create new symbols while avoiding name
+clashes:

-.. automethod:: psyclone.psyir.symbols.SymbolTable.new_symbol_name
+.. automethod:: psyclone.psyir.symbols.SymbolTable.new_symbol

 However, if this symbol needs to be retrieved later on, one must keep track of the symbol or the returned name.
 As this is not always feasible when